hapax/hapax.github.io/assets/simple-physics.md

 mathjax: true
 comments: true
 title:  "The awesome power of simple physics"
-categories: [Physics, Teaching]
+categories: [Physics, Teaching, Hacks]
 date:  2020-01-06
 ---

 **January 6, 2020.** *Physics is awesomely powerful.
-Contrary to popular opinion, you don't need years of advanced mathematical training to taste this power!
-Simple physics hacks, with a dash of pre-calculus mathematics, are enough, as I copiously illustrate.*
+Contrary to popular opinion, you don't need years of advanced mathematics to taste this power!
+Simple physics hacks and pre-calculus mathematics are enough, as I copiously illustrate.*

 ### Contents